Pre-School Children

-These guided tours are adapted to the needs and skills of pre-school children.
-To interest them in the fundamentals of biology, children are given the opportunity not only to look at exhibits, but also to get up close and touch them.
-By comparing the objects with their own world they learn about the size, living strategies, adaptation, and behavior of living creatures.
+All guided tours are tailored to the needs and skills of preschool children (ages 3 to 6).
+Children are given the opportunity to not only look at objects and exhibits but to also come up close and touch them.
+By engaging all the senses of the children we aim to familiarize them with basic scientific concepts.
+They learn about size, living strategies, adaption, and behavior of living creatures, but equally so about topics from geology, anthropology, and archeology.

 Duration: 50 minutes